sanand0/til/til.md

 ## Dec 2025

 - 23 Dec 2025.
-[The Molecule of More](https://www.goodreads.com/book/show/38728977-the-molecule-of-more) and [Dopamine Nation](https://www.goodreads.com/book/show/55723020-dopamine-nation) explain that dopamine converts liking into craving.
+[The Molecule of More](https://www.goodreads.com/book/show/38728977-the-molecule-of-more) and [Dopamine Nation](https://www.goodreads.com/book/show/55723020-dopamine-nation) explain that
+  - Dopamine drives wanting/dread, which is decoupled from like/dislike.
+  - It also does a bunch of other things like learning (maps actions to rewards), attention, etc.
+  - Low dopamine => focus, medium => creativity, high => noise.
+  - Brain runs a thermostat.
+Pleasure/pain trigger a delayed, long-decay counter-reward that we feel as "That's it?" or "Whew!".
+Abstention just resets it.
+Meditation just makes you aware.
+  - Pain-upfront leads to long-decay pleasure: learning/teaching, creative struggle, exercise, ice showers/sauna, fasting, spicy food, cleaning, tough conversations, apology, forgiveness, public speaking, dating, deep work, delayed gratification, investing, grief, sacrifice, boredom, etc.
+  - Surprises spike dopamine: low standards, variable rewards, interleaved work, artificial constraints, environment/social rotation, progressive difficulty, ...
+  - Dopamine mechanics are complex.
+Don't trust any theory just yet.
+  - ⭐ Pain is the down payment.
+Surprise is the interest.
+Recovery is the compounding period.
 - 23 Dec 2025.
 [Sex at Dawn](https://www.goodreads.com/book/show/7640261-sex-at-dawn) claims humans evolved as promiscuous and non-jealous, that monogamy is recent.
 It's partly valid but over-simplified with cherry-picked evidence.
 [Claude](https://claude.ai/share/417070cf-db71-4f5b-8415-21083428b7df)
 - 23 Dec 2025.
 Discovered the `--extreme` option for `xz`, which compresses even better (but slower).
 For archives, I now use `xz -9e -vv file`.
 Single-threaded is slower but better for compression, so don't use `-mt`.
 For ultra-large files, add `--lzma2=dict=256MiB` or similar, keeping dictionary size smaller than RAM and file size. [#](https://chatgpt.com/c/694a1d73-88a8-8320-8e3d-e8335eb52b37)
 - 21 Dec 2025.
 You can specify a git repo as an inline script dependency directly in a `.py` file when running with `uv`! [#](https://claude.ai/chat/e5c44b76-4b23-4765-aeb1-85263cac423d)